Trundicho/warp-reader-vaadin/README.md

 - Java 8 JDK
 - A JAVA IDE
-- Vaadin 8 or
-- GWT

 ### Installing and running warp-reader-ui-vaadin

 1. Clone this repository
-2. In warp-reader pom.xml run `mvn clean install`
+2. In warp-reader pom.xml run `mvn clean install -Pwarp-reader-vaadin-spring-boot` OR run `mvn clean install -Pwarp-reader-vaadin-jetty`
 3. Start WarpReaderApplication class from your IDE.
 Spring-Boot Tomcat will be started.
 4. Open browser at localhost:8080 and use WarpReader